BasedDoge/MagicAntics/README.md

 # MagicAntics

-made for use on [play.undergroundantics.net] (http://www.undergroundantics.net/).
+made for use on [undergroundantics] (http://www.undergroundantics.net/).
 Adds spells, scrolls and spellbooks; useful in survival and combat.

 ## Installing